satpalsr/sdk/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create an SDK specific bug report.
-Use this for unexpected behaviors or clear bugs that we can reproduce to resolve it in the SDK, or clarify the fix for your code.
+Use this for unexpected behaviors or bugs that we can reproduce so we can fix them in the SDK.
+If we find your issue is not an SDK bug, we'll try to provide clarity on how to fix for your code.
 title: <Concise title for this bug> [BUG]
 labels: bug
 assignees: iamarkdev